The Ultimate Guide to Icelandic Liquor and Spirits

 2. Landi

-This has changed with the introduction of the first commercially branded Landi.
-Produced in Borgarfjordur, where moonshine brewing was common, this Landi is based on old traditions but distilled with modern technology and follows regulations.
-All of the fun without losing your eyesight!
+However, commercially branded Landi is different.
+Introduced in the Borgarfjordur Fjord, where moonshine brewing was common during prohibition, this Landi is based on old traditions but distilled with modern technology and extreme care, according to stringent regulations.

 3. Fjallagrasa Icelandic Schnapps